-Choosing how to handle your fleet fueling needs is critical because fuel ranks as one of the highest expenses for transportation companies even as the cost of fuel has declined in recent years.
-Companies have many options for procuring fuel for their vehicles with no one-size-fits-all solution fitting every type of fleet.
-Which is why it’s important to understand all of your options.
-Below we outline the types of card products available to help you compare fuel cards and decide what's best for your business.
+Choosing how to handle your fleet fueling needs is critical because fuel ranks as one of the highest expenses for transportation companies.
+Businesses have many options for procuring fuel for their vehicles, and there's no "one size fits all" solution to simplify the decision making process.
+It's essential to understand all of your options and evaluate based on the size of your fleet, industry, and primary needs.
+Below we outline the products available and provide a comprehensive chart to help you find the best fuel card and decide what's best for your business.

-Universal fleet cards, like the Voyager fleet card, give you access to nearly every major fuel brand with acceptance upwards of 90% of all fuel locations in the U.S. The obvious advantage is convenience with approximately 170,000 fuel sites from which to choose.
-The ability to refuel anywhere allows universal fuel cards to save you time and money because you don’t need to search for a location (or use extra fuel to get there).
-However, selective shopping across fuel brands could be worthwhile.
-Because they aren't limited to just a single brand, you can pick the fuel locations with the lowest prices.
-Some universal fleet cards offer discounts, but normally these are reserved for larger fleets.
+Universal cards, like the WEX or Voyager card, give you access to nearly every major fuel brand with acceptance upwards of 95% of all locations in the U.S. The obvious advantage is convenience with approximately 170,000 sites from which to choose.
+Universal fuel cards save you time and money because you they allow you to refuel anywhere and you don’t need to search for a location (or use extra fuel to get there).
+However, selective shopping across brands could be worthwhile.
+Because they aren't limited to just a single retailer, you can pick the locations with the lowest prices.
+Some universal cards offer discounts, but normally these are reserved for larger fleets.
 You should also verify if additional fees will apply.

-In addition to fuel products, maintenance is an optional expense that you can authorize with universal fleet cards.
+In addition to fuel products, you can authorize your cards to pay for maintenance if a vehicle breaks down or needs service.
 There are approximately 60,000 maintenance locations in the U.S. from which to choose.
 Not only do you benefit from broad acceptance, you can consolidate vehicle fuel and maintenance expenses onto a single payment platform, making the oversight of driver purchases easier.

 Universal cards are PIN-protected and can be tied to a driver or vehicle.
 You can set cards to limit the dollars per transaction and number of transactions per day, week or month; restrict fueling to certain times of day and days of the week; and prompt cardholders to enter driver or vehicle identification as well as odometer and/or job number at the time of fueling.
 Level III data is captured at 99.5% of sites so that you know the card number, dollar amount, gallons, fuel type, date, time and location for each purchase.